mgtr95/ReactChatApp/README.md

 ## Features
 - Real-time chat using Scaledrone WebSocket
-- Custom responsive design which is mobile friendly
+- Custom responsive design which is mobile-friendly
 - Personal chat room with custom username and emoji
 - Simple and user-friendly design